What Does Healing Yourself Represent?

 As examples: To just take a pill to cure an illness doesn’t resolve lifestyle and other factors that define and then manifest into that person’s illness.
 To only run away from abuse doesn’t take into account what drove a person into abuse.

 It’s critical to learn from our challenges and change in relation to those challenges in order to truly be whole.

 Healers often split apart the physical, mental and spiritual parts of our nature to make healing oneself simpler.
-The mistake becomes to then leave it all separate.
-Remember true healing, as it’s about wholeness, must always balance out mind, body and spirit in the final outcome.
-While a healing process may start off simple in order to begin a process of fixing one part of our nature: the larger process of healing, always will become a tapestry of actions that blend in elements of physical, mental and spiritual parts of one’s life.
-In order to do this fully, healing becomes a process of growth.
+The mistake becomes to leave it all separate.
+Remember true healing, as it’s about wholeness, must always balance out mind, body, and spirit in the outcome.
+While a healing process may start off simple to begin a process of fixing one part of our nature: the larger process of healing always will become a tapestry of actions that blend in elements of physical, mental and spiritual parts of one’s life.
+To do this fully, healing becomes a process of growth.